Mercedes-Benz Ponton: Design history

-In 1956, the four-cylinder model also received an all new, short-stroke 1.9 L petrol engine option, the 190 (or W121 internally), and in 1957, the old 1.8 litre in the 180 was replaced by a detuned version of the 1.9 litre.
-In 1958, the base range was further completed by also offering a 1.9 litre diesel.
+In 1956, the four-cylinder model also received an all new, short-stroke 1.9 L petrol engine option, the W121 model 190, joined in 1958 by a 1.9 litre diesel.

-In 1958, the 220S models were upgraded with fuel injection, and became the Mercedes-Benz W128, or 220SE series.
-The models 180(D) and 190(D) received further updates in 1959 and 1961.
+In 1958, the 220S models were upgraded with fuel injection, and became the W128 220 SE series.
+The models 180 D and 190 D received further updates in 1959 and 1961.

 Designed in safety

 Austrian-Hungarian engineer Béla Barényi originally invented and patented the crumple zone concept in 1937 before he worked for Mercedes-Benz, and in a more developed form in 1952.
 Barény questioned the prevailing opinion until then, that a safe car had to be rigid.
 He divided the car body into three sections: the central, rigid, non-deforming passenger compartment, and the crumple zones in the front and the rear.
 They are designed to absorb the energy of an impact (kinetic energy) by deformation during collision.

 The 1953 W120 "Ponton" partially implemented the concepts of crumple zones and the non-deformable passenger cell into its "three-box design" by having a strong deep platform to form a partial safety cell (patented in 1941).
 The Mercedes-Benz crumple zones patent (number 854157) granted in 1952, describes the decisive feature of passive safety.
-The first Mercedes-Benz car developed, fully using this patent was the 1959 successor, the Mercedes W111 “Tail Fin” Saloon.
+The first Mercedes-Benz car developed, fully using this patent was the 1959 successor, the W111 “Fintail” Saloon.

 The 'Ponton's design concept was proven by ADAC crash test facility in June, 2010 when a Mercedes Ponton was crash tested in their Technical Centre in Landsberg am Lech, confirming the existence of the design incorporated into the vehicle.
 This made for a milestone in car design with front and rear crumple zones for absorbing kinetic energy on impact.

 The safety cell and crumple zones were achieved primarily by the design of the longitudinal members: these were straight in the centre of the vehicle and formed a rigid safety cage with the body panels, whereas the front and rear supports were curved, so they deformed in the event of an accident, absorbing part of the collision energy and preventing the full force of the impact from reaching the occupants.